 3.2.
-The Client is responsible for ensuring that any purchase orders or other internal requirements of the Client are processed prior to placing an Order with the Company, including setting up Assessments on Oasys made available to the Client.
-In the event that a purchase order number is required for access by the Client or Candidates to Oasys, it is the Client’s responsibility to enter such number into the Oasys field provided, prior to setting up any Assessment.
+The Client is responsible for ensuring that any purchase orders or other internal requirements of the Client are processed prior to placing an Order with the Company, including setting up Assessments on the Assessment Platforms made available to the Client.
+In the event that a purchase order number is required for access by the Client or Candidates to the Assessment Platforms, it is the Client’s responsibility to enter such number into the Assessment Platforms field provided, prior to setting up any Assessment.
 The Company may require evidence that such requirements have been fulfilled prior to accepting an Order.

 3.3.
 Purchases of Restricted Products must be made by, or on behalf of, a Registered User.

 3.4.
-When ordering Restricted Products, the Client must quote the name of the Registered User and his or her membership number.
+When ordering Restricted Products, the Client must quote the name of the Registered User and their membership number.
 Orders may be refused by the Company if the delivery address is not that relating to a Registered User.